 Please join the Bedford Trails Committee for a free Trail Walk to the Old Reservoir, Valente Land, and Corey/Page Road Conservation Areas.
 This area has ponds, streams, and hills, as well as open and dense woods.
 The walk will be moderately paced about 3 miles, lasting about 1 – 1 1/2 hours.
 When and Where: We meet at 9:45 AM at the parking lot behind the Bedford Free Public Library (7 Mudge Way).
 Alternatively, you can meet us at the Old Reservoir trailhead at the back northeast corner of the Shawsheen Cemetery near the fence corner (see map and additional information at: https://groups.google.com/group/bedfordma-trails), where we will leave at 10 am sharp.

-In addition to Life Events, a The Bedford Citizen begins its eighth year, we are streamlining our calendar listings for community events to assure the best coverage and community response.
+As The Bedford Citizen begins its eighth year, we are streamlining our calendar listings for community events to assure the best coverage and community response.
 The key to our coverage is getting your event or series listed in BeTC, The Citizen calendar.

 Bethany Templeton Klem, Head of Children’s Services at the Bedford Free Public Library reported that more than 14 individuals and teams competed in the Library’s third annual Egg Drop Contest on Thursday afternoon.
 The contest is a feature of the Library’s Summer Reading Program